 The ultimate goal of any strategy is to acquire new energy from the surrounding environment now and in the future.

-The evidence for this comes from the most fundamental tenant of evolution: adaptation.
+The evidence for this comes from the most fundamental tenet of evolution: adaptation.
 Before we continue, let me clear something up about evolution.
 When most people think of evolution they think of Darwin.
 And when people think of Darwin, they usually recall the term “survival of the fittest.”
 However, Darwin himself never used that term.
 Well, that’s mostly true … Darwin only used the term late in his life to refute the notion that success goes to those most fit.
 Instead, what Darwin made clear is that survival (and prosperity for that matter) goes to those most adapted to their environment.
 If there’s good adaption or integration with the environment, then the species will flourish.
 But if the environment changes and the species can’t adapt, it will fail.
 That’s why you’re reading this – and not some brontosaurus.

 Why is adaptation with the environment so important?
 Because that’s where new energy comes from.
 Without new energy, a system will perish.
 For example, if a man is stranded on a desert island, unless he can find new sources of energy like food and water, he’s quickly going to die.
 Just like a business with no new sales will quickly die.